RoniChanda/Natours-Mern/README.md

 # Natours-Mern

-Build using - React, Node, Express, mongoDB
+Built using - React, Node, Express, MongoDB.
+This is the original version of **Jonas Schmedtmann's** Natours written in MERN